-Dangerous goods in most classes have been sub- divided into three packing groups (PG) reflecting the degree of danger they present in transport.
+Dangerous goods in many classes have been sub- divided into three packing groups (PG) reflecting the degree of danger they present in transport.

-- Packing Group (PG) I represents great danger - Packing Group (PG) II represents medium danger - Packing Group (PG) III represents low danger.
+- Packing Group (PG) I represents great danger - Packing Group (PG) II represents medium danger

+• Packing Group (PG) III - represents low danger.

 When selecting a packaging to contain dangerous goods, the PG of the dangerous goods determines the type of packaging and the standards to which it is manufactured and tested.
 Packaging used to transport PG I dangerous goods must be manufactured and tested to a higher standard than packaging used to transport PG II or PG III dangerous goods.
+It also influences other transport requirements such as limited quantity values and stowage and segregation exemptions.